Pakinbaskerp/life-skills-track/email-communication.md

 Hi Santu,

-I will on leave today as I am not feeling well.
+I will be on leave today as I am not feeling well.
-I will available on phone in case of emergency.
+I will be available on the phone in case of an emergency.
-I hope I return on tomorrow.
+I hope I return tomorrow.
 Please consider my request and grant me a leave today.

-Thanks & Regard's
+Thanks & Regard
 Pakin Basker P
 7358360090